Travel.State.Gov > International Travel > Country Information > Iran International Travel Information

 Carry a copy of your U.S. passport (biodata page and page with Iranian visa) and some other form of identification with you at all times so that, if questioned by local officials, proof of U.S. citizenship is readily available.

 If you are arrested while in Iran, request that the police and prison officials notify the Foreign Interests Section at the Swiss Embassy in Tehran immediately to ensure that the United States is aware of your circumstances.
-Under Iranian law, detainees may also request legal representation, although the authorities often fail to allow timely access to an attorney according to the Department of State’s 2017 edition of the Country Reports on Human Rights Practices.
+Under Iranian law, detainees may also request legal representation, although the authorities sometimes fail to allow timely access to attorneys.

 Iran-U.S. Claims Tribunal: The Iranian government reportedly has the names of all individuals who filed claims against Iran at the Iran-U.S. Claims Tribunal at The Hague pursuant to the 1981 Algerian Accords.
 In addition, the Iranian government reportedly has compiled a list of the claimants who were awarded compensation in the Iran Claims Program administered by the Foreign Claims Settlement Commission.
 The Iranian government has allegedly been targeting award-holders who travel to Iran.
-It has been reported that upon some claimants' entry into Iran, Iranian authorities have questioned them as to the status of payment of their respective awards with a view to recouping the award money.
-The Iranian government has also reportedly threatened to prevent U.S. claimants who visit Iran from departing the country until they make arrangements to repay their award either in part or its entirety.
+Some former claimants' have reported being questioned by Iranian authorities upon their entry into Iran as to the status of payment of their respective awards with a view to recouping the award money.
+The Iranian government has also reportedly threatened to prevent U.S. claimants who visit Iran from departing the country until they repay their award.

-U.S. citizens who also possess Iranian citizenship are subject to laws that impose special obligations on citizens of Iran, such as military service or taxes.
+Dual Nationality: U.S. citizens who also possess Iranian citizenship are subject to laws that impose special obligations on citizens of Iran, such as military service or taxes.
 Iranian-citizen males aged 18-34 are required to perform military service, unless exempt.
-This requirement includes Iranian-Americans, even those born in the United States.
 Young men who have turned 17 years of age will not be allowed to leave Iran without completing their military service.

 Money: Non-Iranian credit cards and bank cards cannot be used in Iran.
 You will not be able to access U.S. or foreign bank accounts using ATMs in Iran.
-You can exchange U.S. dollars for rials, either at banks or with certified money changers but it is rarely possible to exchange traveler’s checks.
-Do not exchange currency on the street, and keep your exchange receipts.
-Bring enough hard currency to cover your stay, but make sure you declare this currency upon entry into Iran.
-There is no Western Union or similar institution and bank transfers are not possible.
-Due to economic sanctions on Iran, financial institutions have been known to block or freeze accounts of persons accessing financial accounts via the Internet from Iran.
-Any import and/or export of over 10,000 USD (or its equivalent in other foreign currencies) must be declared by submitting the relevant bank notice or any other document which proves that the amount was withdrawn from a foreign currency account or the sale of foreign currency.
+You can exchange U.S. dollars for rials, either at banks or with certified money changers.
+There is no Western Union or similar institution, and bank transfers are not possible.
+Due to economic sanctions on Iran, financial institutions have been known to block or freeze accounts accessed via the Internet from Iran.

 Communication: Pre-paid overseas calling cards are available at most newsagents.
 The Internet is widely used in Iran.
 There are Internet cafes in most hotels; however, usage may be monitored.
-The Iranian government blocks access to social media such as Facebook, Twitter, and YouTube.
+The Iranian government blocks access to many social media sites.